But with preparation and planning you can reduce the chances of having a property disaster when temperatures drop.

 Landlords need specialist landlord insurance to cover rented properties, while homeowners will need both buildings and contents home insurance (the former may be included in your service charge if you own a flat).

-If your home is at risk of flooding, also read about Flood Re.
+If your home is at risk of flooding, read our advice on how to minimise flood damage.

 Bleed the radiators

 If your radiators are colder at the top than they are at the bottom, then they have air trapped inside them that’s stopping the heat from circulating properly.
 Bleed your radiators with a radiator key; this releases the air and allows the radiator to run more efficiently.

 Keep things safe and warm

 Whatever type of fire you have, it’s important to make sure it’s all in perfect working order before using it and that you have a carbon monoxide detector in place.